nestauk/flow-temp-toolkit/src/principles/1-introducing-the-concept.md

 tagline: "Explain the reason why changing flow temperature is important, and the science behind it. "
 icon: /static/files/introduce-noun-introduce-3859941.svg
-previous: 1-introducing-the-concept
 next: 2-check-eligibility
 users:
   - name: Engineers
     icon: /static/files/engineers-noun-spanner-1360673.svg
-    considerations:
-      - title: Provide assets to reassure customers
-        description: Boiler engineers are a trusted voice, they are a powerful way of distributing this advice.
-They should feeel confident in talking to cutsomers about reducing flow temperatures.
+    details: Boiler engineers are a trusted voice, they are a powerful way of distributing this advice.
+They should feel confident in talking to low flow temperatures.
-      - title: Direct to trusted voices
-        description: Although a trusted voice, households may still take time to adjust to low flow temperatures.
 If discussin this in person boiler engineers should point households to other trusted sources.
 patterns:
   - title: Explain why boilers arent running efficiently
+    description:
-    description: A common misconception is that combination boilers are already very efficient, and that there is nothing a household can do to improve this.
+      A common misconception is that combination boilers are already very efficient, and that there is nothing a household can do to improve this.
       It’s important to exaplain why this may not be true.
     icon: /static/files/icon.svg
     slug: explain-why-boilers-arent-running-efficiently
     alt: Image alt text
   - title: "Explain what flow temperature is "
+    description:
-    description: Boiler flow temeprature isn’t widely understood, outline what it is and what role it plays in heating the home.
+      Boiler flow temeprature isn’t widely understood, outline what it is and what role it plays in heating the home.
     icon: /static/files/icon.svg
     slug: explain-what-flow-temperature-is-clearly